nullcpy/rvb/README.md

       `https://github.com/crimera/twitter-apk`

 4. Scroll down to **Filter APKs by regular expression**.
-5. Copy the matching regex pattern from the table below.
+5. Enter the appropriate regex from the table below for the app you want.
 6. Tap **Add** to begin downloading.

 ### 🔍 Regex Patterns for Filtering APKs